 Best PS5 Action/Adventure Games

-Action/adventure can mean a lot of things to different people, especially when the genre frequently borrows from others.
+Action/adventure can mean many things to different people, especially when the genre frequently borrows from others.
 It's easy to define Assassin's Creed Valhalla as an action RPG, for instance.
 Whatever the case, action/adventure titles make up a bulk of the AAA market today outside of shooters, and there are plenty of great ones on PS5.

 Ratchet and Clank: Rift Apart

-When Clank gifts Ratchet a Dimensionator in the hopes that he'll find other Lombaxes, things go awry and they end up in another dimension.
+When Clank gifts Ratchet a Dimensionator hoping that he'll find other Lombaxes, things go awry.
+Instead, they end up in another dimension.
 In our review of the game, we said, "Ratchet and Clank: Rift Apart is this year's summer blockbuster on PS5.
 Taking players through diverse and gorgeous worlds with excellent combat and platforming, Rift Apart is a ton of fun to play."

 Spider-Man: Miles Morales

-Insomniac's Spider-Man released a few years ago, and you'll be hard-pressed to find a better superhero game.
+Insomniac's Spider-Man was released a few years ago, and you'll be hard-pressed to find a better superhero game.
 It sits right up top alongside the Batman Arkham series as many people's favorite.
 Since Insomniac knocked it out of the park, it was only inevitable that it'd make a follow-up.
-Spider-Man: Miles Morales isn't a full sequel, but it is a standalone adventure set in the same universe after the events of the first game.
+Spider-Man: Miles Morales, which we tested out and loved, isn't a full sequel, but it is a standalone adventure set in the same universe after the first game's events.

-With Peter Parker on vacation, Miles Morales takes up the mantle of New York's friendly neighborhood Spider-Man.
-When Harlem comes under attack by an energy corporation hellbent on ruining the city for its own gain, Miles suits up to take them down with the help of a few friends.
-The city is fully explorable and features brand new suits, skills, and activities to complete.
+With Peter Parker on vacation, Miles Morales takes up the mantle of New York's friendly neighborhood, Spider-Man.
+When Harlem comes under attack by an energy corporation hell-bent on ruining the city for its own gain, Miles suits up to take them down with the help of a few friends.
+The city is fully explorable and features new suits, skills, and activities to complete.